 We ran seven workshops for AirAsia to introduce more than 200 of their AllStars to creativity, design thinking, and problem-solving in an initiative to build an internal ecosystem of disruptive thinkers.
 Staff from office to flight crew from all country offices in Asia participated in these workshops.

 This 4-weeklong residential boot camp was conducted in India for students from the Massachusetts Institute of Technology and several Indian universities.
 Participants went through several cycles of design, making, problem identification, solution development, and entrepreneurship basics.

 This 6-month experiment consisted of training 13 and 14-year-old students from rural government schools near Mysuru, setting up a maker lab in their school, and mentoring them.
 The number of students exposed to tech and making skills reached 2,500 in a short time.
 Many of these students from farming communities have shown significant progress in their confidence and self-learning abilities.

 DegreeC is a company founded in 1997 in New Hampshire USA that focused on the thermal management of high-density and mission-critical electronic equipment in markets, such as, telecom, medical, military, and bio-sciences.

-Cambridge AccuSense founded in Massachusetts USA specialized in airflow measurement sensors and equipment for varied applications, such as ICT, bio-sciences, and automotive.
+Cambridge AccuSense, founded in Shirley, Massachusetts USA in 1995, specialized in research and development of sensors and lab instruments for airflow measurement for varied applications, such as ICT, bio-sciences, and automotive.
 AccuSense was acquired by DegreeC in 2003.

-TechTop is a charitable trust based in India that was founded in 2006 on the vision that offering the youth opportunities innovation and entrepreneurs would build the next generation of problem solvers.
+TechTop is a charitable trust based in India that was founded in 2006 on the vision that offering the youth training in innovation and entrepreneurship would build the next generation of problem solvers in the nation.
 TechTop conducted innovation challenges and workshops for 13 years.
-Now it focuses on school students.
+Now it focuses on innovation programs for school students.